-Once coveted by French and British military powers for its strategic importance, the northern port town of Antsiranana has grown into an eclectic holiday destination with a diverse mix of architecture and cultural influences that include Creole, Indian, Colonial and Arab.
-In the middle of the harbour, a small island (nicknamed ‘the sugarcube’) rises out of the water and the region is ringed by a lush hillscape that’s as dramatic to look at as it is to explore.
-There’s a wide variety of accommodation available, from budget backpackers to upmarket beach lodges.
-With its secluded beaches, bustling nightlife and extensive list of adventure activities such as surfing, kitesurfing and trail running, Antsiranana offers something for everyone.
+Once coveted by French and British military powers for its strategic importance, the northern port town of Antsiranana has grown into an eclectic Madagascar holiday destination with a diverse mix of architecture and cultural influences that include Creole, Indian, Colonial, and Arab.

-Hike French Mountain (Montagne des Francias):
+Hike French Mountain (Montagne des Francias)

 The trail is well-maintained and set inside a protected area home to lemurs and baobabs.
 On clear days you can see the island of Nosy Lonjo from the summit.

-Go surfing or kitesurfing:
+Go Surfing or Kitesurfing

-Sakalava Bay and Andovokonko Bay are two notable examples, which have increased in popularity over the past few years.
+Sakalava Bay and Andovokonko Bay are two notable examples that have increased in popularity over the past few years.
 New lodges and surfer-friendly facilities have started to garner attention from the international surfing community.

-Visit Amber Mountain National Park (Montagne D’Ambre):
+Visit Amber Mountain National Park (Montagne D’Ambre)

-This park is home to some of the most pristine montane rainforest in the world.
-When dry, the its beautiful peaks (massifs) can be reached by road and in general it’s one of Madagascar’s most accessible parks.
+This park is home to some of the most pristine montane rainforests in the world.
+When dry, its beautiful peaks (massifs) can be reached by road, and in general, it’s one of Madagascar’s most accessible parks.

-Spend the night in Ankarana National Park:
+Spend the Night in Ankarana National Park

-The best way to experience this park is to book a few nights at one of the upmarket lodges on its outskirts as most include transfers via 4x4 from Antsiranana.
+The best way to experience this park is to book a few nights at one of the upmarket lodges on its outskirts, as most include transfers via 4×4 from Antsiranana.

-- Antsiranana is well connected by air with weekly flights from Nosy Be and daily flights from Antananarivo.
+- Antsiranana is well connected by air, with weekly flights from Nosy Be and daily flights from Antananarivo.
 There are also a few direct flights from a handful of international destinations.